5 Amazing and Bizarre Foods You Can Find in Singapore

 I’ve had it with 70-cent sticks of chicken, beef, mutton and pork satay that turn out to be skinny and tough slivers of meat on skewers.
 Satay babat (tripe satay) never disappoints, however.
 It may be the same price as the others, but you always get three soft and fatty squares coated in the same delicious marinade as other types of satay.
 And no, it does not stink.

 See also: The Wonderful World of Polish Cuisine

-While we are on the subject of unconventional meats, fish head curry is one of the dishes that brings non-vegetarians of different ethnicities together and Indian, Chinese and Malay restaurants are equally likely to have it on the menu.
+While we are on the subject of unconventional meats, fish head curry is one of the dishes that brings non-vegetarians of different ethnicities together.
+Indian, Chinese and Malay restaurants are equally likely to have it on the menu.
 If you have had sheep’s head elsewhere, this could be the next step in your culinary adventure.

 If one prefers more cartilage, there are Chinese restaurants like Kian Seng that serve steamed ‘shark’ heads.
 The ‘shark’ in question is really a shovelnose ray, and the cooking process makes the flesh very soft.

 I wonder how people discovered that the extremely poisonous nuts of the kepayang tree could be made edible by burying them in ash for forty days.
-We owe them a lot though for making a perennial favourite of Peranakan cuisine possible.
+We owe them a lot though for making a perennial favourite of Indonesian and Peranakan cuisine possible.
 In my family, it has always been a part of our Chinese New Year dinners.